-CD Badajoz was one of the oldest clubs in Spain and probably Extremadura’s most consistent team, having spent over 20 seasons in the second division.
-Despite some near misses, it never made it to the Primera, and after spending the last six years in the Tercera and Segunda B, the grim reaper paid a visit and Badajoz ceased to be.
+This is the story of CD Badajoz, one of the oldest clubs in Spain and probably Extremadura’s most consistent team, having spent over 20 seasons in the second division.
+Despite some near misses, it never made it to the Primera, and after a decade of under achievement, the grim reaper paid a visit and the club ceased to be.

 El Vivero in the late 1950's